Skip to main content

 3. 03

-Income support starts flowing
+Income support starts

 4. 04

-Medical treatment booked and paid
+Medical sorted and paid

 5. 05

-What happens when the year is up?
+What happens when the early support winds down?

 Common questions